Troll Wall

 The rock is gneiss, formed into a broken rock wall of huge corners, concave roofs, and crack systems, topped with a series of spires and pinnacles on the summit rim.
 The rock is generally loose, and rockfall is the norm on this north-facing big wall.
 There was a series of large rockfalls on the wall in September 1998, radically changing the character of several climbing routes.

-The wall has been a destination for climbers and BASE jumpers alike.
-Carl Boenish, the "father" of base jumping, was killed on the Troll Wall in 1984 shortly after setting the world record for the highest base jump in history.
-His wife, Jean Boenish, jumped with him and still holds the record.
+The wall has been a destination for climbers and BASE jumpers.
+Carl Boenish, the "father" of BASE jumping, was killed on the Troll Wall in 1984 shortly after setting the world record for the highest BASE jump in history.
+His wife, Jean Boenish, jumped with him and held the record until Valery Rozov jumped off Cho Oyu in 2017 from 25,250 ft.
 BASE jumping from the Troll Wall has been illegal since 1986.